tomcook/nostalgiabot/README.md

 # nostalgiabot

-This is a twitter bot that randomly selects old photos from a data source and posts them, along with some metadata, to twitter.
-It runs entirely within GitHub via [GitHub Actions](https://github.com/features/actions) and has no external dependencies except the Twitter API.
+This was a twitter bot that randomly selected old photos from a data source and posted them, along with some metadata, to twitter.
+It ran entirely within GitHub via [GitHub Actions](https://github.com/features/actions) and had no external dependencies except the Twitter API.

+After twitter's late 2022 change in ownership / direction these bots were disabled out of a desire to contribute no new content or value to a service that has so little regard for its users, employees, customers, or the broader public that relied on it.

 ## Example